 Factor V Leiden

-Factor V Leiden is a mutation of one of the clotting factors in the blood called factor V. This mutation can increase your chance of developing abnormal blood clots (thrombophilia), usually in your veins.
+Factor V Leiden (FAK-tur five LIDE-n) is a mutation of one of the clotting factors in the blood.
+This mutation can increase your chance of developing abnormal blood clots, most commonly in your legs or lungs.

-Most people with factor V Leiden (FAK-tur five LIDE-n) never develop abnormal clots.
-But some do develop clots that lead to long-term health problems or become life-threatening.
+Most people with factor V Leiden never develop abnormal clots.
+But in people who do, these abnormal clots can lead to long-term health problems or become life-threatening.

 Both men and women can have factor V Leiden.
-Women may have an increased tendency to develop blood clots during pregnancy or when taking the hormone estrogen.
+Women who carry the factor V Leiden mutation may have an increased tendency to develop blood clots during pregnancy or when taking the hormone estrogen.

 If you have factor V Leiden and have developed blood clots, anticoagulant medications can lessen your risk of developing additional blood clots and help you avoid potentially serious complications.

 Some clots do no damage and disappear on their own.
 Others can be life-threatening.
-Symptoms of a blood clot depend on where it forms and whether and where it travels.
+Symptoms of a blood clot depend on what part of your body is affected.

 A clot in a deep vein

-This is known as deep vein thrombosis (DVT).
-Deep vein thrombosis may not cause any symptoms.
-If signs and symptoms do occur, they commonly affect your legs, including swelling of your ankles and feet.
-Other signs and symptoms may include:
+This is known as deep vein thrombosis (DVT), which most commonly occurs in the legs.
+A DVT may not cause any symptoms.
+If signs and symptoms do occur, they can include:

 A clot that travels to your lungs

-Known as a pulmonary embolism, this occurs when a deep vein clot breaks free and travels through the right side of your heart to your lung, where it blocks blood flow.
+Known as a pulmonary embolism, this occurs when a portion of a DVT breaks free and travels through the right side of your heart to your lung, where it blocks blood flow.
 This can be a life-threatening situation.
 Signs and symptoms may include:

 - Sudden shortness of breath